a-ads/blog/content/blog/2018-10-04-what-do-we-do-in-a-ads.md

 ## Crypto advertising made easier

 It takes less than a minute to start your anonymous advertising campaign or create an anonymous ad unit.
-Your personal data is safe - we simply don’t need it!
+Your personal data is safe - we simply don’t need it.

-We bring you an extensive selection of traffic sources which are perfect for the promotion of ICOs, FinTech crypto-related services, crypto-exchanges and Trading, Cloud Mining, Gaming, Gambling and Blockchain projects.
+We bring you an extensive selection of traffic sources which are perfect for promotion of ICOs, FinTech crypto-related services, crypto-exchanges and Trading, Cloud Mining, Gaming, Gambling and Blockchain projects.

-We accept major crypto-currencies such as Bitcoin, Bitcoin Cash, Ethereum, Dash, Monero, Litecoin, and Zcash.
+We accept major cryptocurrencies such as Bitcoin, Bitcoin Cash, Ethereum, Dash, Dogecoin, Litecoin, and Zcash.
+We also support some minor crypto-currencies for deposits; the list of accepted coins imcludes Bit Torrent, Bitcoin Gold, DigiByte, Ether Classic, Game Credits, Komodo, Neo, Qtum, Ravencoin, Tron, Tether, Ripple, Verge and Zcoin.
+The number of supported coins is growing.

 We offer Pay-per-Day (CPD) and Pay-for-Result (CPA + RS) models which you can mix in one campaign, as well as text and graphic banner ads in most popular languages.